 - Organize your records - Keep careful and detailed records.
 You’ll want a copy of the police report, all your medical records, and if possible, photos of the accident scene, which will help your attorney support your claim.

-- Call a law firm with experience in motorcycle accident cases – Motorcycle accident cases become complicated quickly.
-An experienced legal team, like the attorneys and legal professionals at Stewart J. Guss, Attorney at Law, will help you navigate the legal process so you can focus on recovering from your injuries.
+- Call a law firm with experience in motorcycle accident cases - Motorcycle accident cases become complicated quickly.
+An experienced legal team, like the attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, will help you navigate the legal process so you can focus on recovering from your injuries.

 - Collect essential records - The amount of paperwork that accompanies an accident is much larger than you think.
 It is difficult to keep track of all the documentation when you’re in and out of the hospital, back and forth to therapy and doctor’s appointments, or resting and recovering at home.
 We will collect all the records needed—from accident reports to medical records.
 We take the burden off your shoulders.